postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 Signs of a public workspace that invites collaboration include:

-* **Active forks of your workspace.** The number of people who [fork your workspace](/docs/collaborating-in-postman/version-control-for-collections/#forking-postman-elements) and work on their forks can indicate strong collaborator engagement.
+* **Active forks of your workspace.** The number of people who [fork your workspace](/docs/collaborating-in-postman/version-control-for-collections/#forking-postman-elements) and work on their forks shows strong collaborator engagement.
 * **People watching your workspace.** The number of people who [watch your workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#watching-a-workspace) for activity can reflect interest from potential collaborators.
 * **Recent activity on the workspace.** A [workspace activity feed](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/#viewing-workspace-activity) that shows ongoing work assures potential collaborators that your team updates and maintains the workspace.

-For more information on using a public workspace to help increase adoption of your API, see the [Postman blog](https://blog.postman.com/increasing-adoption-of-an-api-with-a-public-workspace/).
+For more information on using a public workspace to help increase adoption of your API, see the [Increasing adoption of an API with a public workspace](https://blog.postman.com/increasing-adoption-of-an-api-with-a-public-workspace/) on the Postman blog.

 ### Sharing a public workspace

-You can share a public workspace by sharing its **workspace URL** directly.
+You can share a public workspace by giving collaborators its **workspace URL** directly.

-To access the public profile URL:
+To access a workspace's URL:

 1. Navigate to the workspace **Overview** page.
 1. Hover over the workspace name to reveal the link icon <img alt="Link icon" src="https://assets.postman.com/postman-docs/icon-workspace-link-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px">.